Jomiri/pyfiberamp/README.rst

 - Open source: see what's happening under the hood

 Documentation (still in progress) is available on `Read the Docs <https://pyfiberamp.readthedocs.io/en/latest/index.html>`_.
 See also the examples folder above.
-If you have a question, comment or a feature request, please open a new issue on GitHub or contact me at pyfiberamp@gmail.com.
+If you have a question, comment or feature request, please open a new issue on GitHub or contact me at pyfiberamp@gmail.com.
+If you find some good use for PyFiberAmp, I would also very much like to hear about it.

 A visual example
 =================